Ptrskay3/async-await/slides.md

 - Timeouts, graceful shutdowns, load balancing, running two endless processes concurrently (a webserver and a worker loop), waiting for user input, etc..

+- Be careful with select branches that have side-effects!

 ```js
 async function get_site_or_abort() {
     let cancel_signal = cancel_signal();